RedHatInsights/yggdrasil/CONTRIBUTING.md

 `yggd` can be compiled using meson, or can be run directly with the `go run` command.
 It can read configuration values from a file by running `yggd` with the `--config` option.
+If this flag is not specified by default the file location, /etc/yggdrasil/config.toml, is used.
 A sample configuration file is included in the `data/yggdrasil` directory.

 ```
-sudo go run ./cmd/yggd --config ./data/yggdrasil/config.toml
+sudo go run ./cmd/yggd --config ./doc/example_mqtt_config.toml
 ```

 Many default paths (such as Prefix, BinDir, LocalstateDir, etc), as well as some